exoscale/terraform-provider-exoscale/website/docs/r/instance_pool.html.markdown

 ## Import

-An existing instance pool can be imported as a resource by name or ID.
-Importing an instance pool imports the `exoscale_instance_pool` resource.
+An existing Instance Pool can be imported as a resource by name or ID.
+Importing an Instance Pool imports the `exoscale_instance_pool` resource.

 ```console
 # By name